- Be sure to compare your salary to those of other employees at both your company and other companies.

 So, you’ve done your research and know what you’re worth, but your manager doesn’t want to give you a raise.
 What should you do?

-She suggests following up a couple months later and noting the contributions you’ve made to the company since the last conversation.
+She suggested following up a couple of months later and noting the contributions you’ve made to the company since the last conversation.

 However, if your manager still isn’t willing to give you an increase after multiple conversations, it may be time to start looking for a new gig.

 “If you ask for a raise and receive a ‘no,’ one option is to stay and continue to be underpaid and overworked,” Salemi said.
 “Another option is to leave and search for a new job.”